-Post-traumatic stress disorder (PTSD) responses might include hyper-arousal, in which a survivor is constantly on high alert for danger.
-This response can occur even after a single terrible event.
-For example, some survivors cannot sit in a room unless they have unobstructed and clear access to the door and get more agitated if you position them in such a way that they would need to push past you to escape.
-This is especially so if you are a male half blocking their exit.

-With PTSD the past can intrude in the form of flashbacks or triggers.
+PTSD responses might include hyper-arousal, which is being constantly on high alert for danger - a response that can occur after even a single terrible event.
+(For example, some survivors cannot sit in a room unless they have unobstructed clear access to the door and get more agitated if you position them in such a way that they would need to push past you to escape.
+This is especially so if you are a male half blocking their exit.)
+With PTSD the past can intrude, perhaps in flashbacks or triggers.
 However, one of the main reasons that the impact of child abuse can go beyond even PTSD responses, is because, unlike a crash or a fire, it is interpersonal in nature and that increases its impact.
-The impact can also be greater if the trauma occurred during formative years, was repeated, inflicted by caregivers or involved terror.
+The impact can also be greater because this trauma occurred during formative years - and even more if was repeated - or if it was at the hands of caregivers - or if it involved terror.

-Complex trauma is defined as "repeated extreme interpersonal trauma resulting from adverse childhood events".
-All this can profoundly affect the still developing self.
-For example, the harm can be severely disruptive of the survivor's capacity to manage internal states.
-They can have a lot of trouble self-soothing or regulating effect.
-"Research establishes that if we cannot self-regulate (manage internal states and impulse control) we will seek alternative means of doing so in the forms of defences and/or addictions."
-"Complex trauma sufferers have sustained assaults to their ability to connect to themselves and others."
-As Tim Hein writes, "Coping with trauma is exhausting, overwhelming, and destructive".
+Complex trauma is defined as 'repeated extreme interpersonal trauma resulting from adverse childhood events'.2 All this can affect in profound ways the still developing self.
+For example, the harm can be severely disruptive of these survivor's capacity to manage internal states.
+They can have a lot of trouble self-soothing or regulating affect.
+'Research establishes that if we cannot self-regulate (manage internal states and impulse control) we will seek alternative means of doing so in the forms of defences and/or addictions.'
+'Complex trauma sufferers have sustained assaults to their ability to connect to themselves and others.4 As Hein writes, 'Coping with trauma is exhausting, overwhelming, and destructive.'21

 This hint is not about advising you how to treat this trauma, but rather how to conduct all interactions in ways that are more respectful of their journey and trigger the fewest problems for those who have suffered trauma.
-There are now best practice guidelines6 available to help organisations respond more helpfully when their client group includes many who have suffered trauma.
-Trauma Informed Care includes, at the very least, the key themes of safety, trustworthiness, choice, collaboration and empowerment.
+There are now 'Best Practice Guidelines' available to help organisations respond more helpfully when their client group includes many who have suffered trauma.
+'Trauma Informed Care' includes, at the very least, the key themes of safety, trustworthiness, choice, collaboration and empowerment.
 Active listening that involves warm attention and taking the time to really hear is also important.
 If you deliberately factor these into your interactions with survivors right from the start, fewer troubles will develop.

-2. Survivors need to be responded to by those who understand their journey and issues
+b) Factoring in survivor's need to be responded to by those who understand their journey and issues.

 Right from when they first make contact to bring a complaint, survivors should be answered and helped through the process by someone with long experience listening to and caring for victims.
 Even persons who are very well meaning but do not have this understanding can sometimes just grate on them, alienate them or cause them despair.
 Survivors can tell when this understanding is not there.
-Churches have too often presumed, because they meant well towards survivors, that they already knew enough to proceed wisely, and that just any well-meaning person could do this job.
+Churches have too often presumed, because they meant well towards survivors, that they already knew enough to proceed wisely, and that any well-meaning person could do this job.